 Since I don’t think that learning should feel like pulling teeth, I took a step back and gave it some extra perspective.

 I would never try to have a five-month-old who is just sitting up try to learn to walk.
 I would support them where they are at and keep encouraging their development until the time was right for them.

 So why was I dragging these concepts through circle time when they would just “click” one day?

 Calendar Time: Good Intentions Gone Awry by Lilian Katz

 If you are like me, you may wonder about children who are very advanced.
 Would this be appropriate for them?
-I certainly wanted to find the answer to this, so last year I did my own little experiment.
+I certainly wanted to find the answer to this, so one year I did my own case study.
 I began teaching calendar time to my most advanced pre-kindergartener.
 If anyone would figure it out, it would be her!

 So here was my prime opportunity.
-We spent two months working on calendar.
-Each day she came in, and I would ask the “typical calendar questions.”
+We spent two months working on calendar time.
+Each day she came in, and I would ask the “typical calendar time questions.”